-Jennifer Bonnell is an Assistant Professor in the Department of History at York University, where she teaches courses in Canadian, environmental and public history.
+Jennifer Bonnell is an Associate Professor in the Department of History at York University, where she teaches courses in Canadian, environmental and public history.
 She is the author of Stewards of Splendour: A History of Wildlife and People in British Columbia (RBCM, forthcoming 2023), Reclaiming the Don: An Environmental History of Toronto’s Don River Valley (University of Toronto Press, 2014) and co-editor of two collections: Traces of the Animal Past: Methodological Challenges in Animal History (University of Calgary Press, 2022) and Historical GIS Research in Canada (University of Calgary Press, 2014).

 Click to download Jennifer Bonnell’s CV